projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

-Project ACRN content is written using the `reStructuredText`_ markup language (``.rst`` file extension) with Sphinx extensions, and processed using Sphinx to create a formatted standalone website.
+Project ACRN content is written using the `reStructuredText`_ markup language (``.rst`` file extension) with Sphinx extensions, and processed using Sphinx to create a formatted stand-alone website.
 Developers can view this content either in its raw form as ``.rst`` markup files, or (with Sphinx installed) they can build the documentation using the Makefile (on Linux systems) to